|

 70's, polyphonic synthesisers were horrendously expensive and

-were more like switchboards.
-This time, I made a great choice.
+more like switchboards than keyboards.
+This time, I made a great

-Now this is pretty obscure, but I went for this wooden box with
+choice.
+Now this is pretty obscure, but I went for this wooden

 .
 Korg had obviously run out of catchy names but I took to my